LoRaWAN Irrigation Control Systems

 Services:

-- System design and sensor placement planning
+• Irrigation system design and sensor placement strategy

 You own everything:

-- Complete source code for control algorithms
+• Complete source code for control algorithms and automation logic

-- All system documentation
+• All system configuration and installation documentation

 Ready to Get Started?